-- For requirements, see Cisco Collaboration Meeting Rooms Hybrid requirements [p.11]. - For an overview of the entire Cisco Collaboration Meeting Rooms Hybrid solution, see Cisco Cisco Collaboration Meeting Rooms Hybrid Configuration Guide.
+- For requirements, see Cisco Collaboration Meeting Rooms Hybrid Requirements, page 13. - For an overview of the entire Cisco Collaboration Meeting Rooms Hybrid solution, see Cisco Collaboration Meeting Rooms Hybrid Configuration Guide.

 The WebEx Scheduling Mailbox

 The WebEx Scheduling Mailbox can be used to schedule Cisco Collaboration Meeting Rooms Hybrid meetings with any version of Exchange, by adding a special email address to the meeting invite.